 3. Fuel Your Body Properly

 You can also delay the onset of glycogen depletion by consuming sports drinks and gels during the run.
 These foods are high in carbohydrates.
 I recommend taking gels approximately every 45 minutes during the marathon to provide additional energy.
+An alternative to gels is a product from UCAN.
+It’s a powder that they call “SuperStartch.”
+You can mix a scoop in a 6 oz bottle and drink it prior to & during your run.
+I find that during my marathon, I’m good if I consume this mixture every hour.
+It reacts a little slower than gels, but works much longer.

 A few years ago, I was training for the Chicago Marathon which is October every year.
 Most of the training for this race is during the Summer months.
 I learned the hard way that having ice cream and smores doesn’t sit well with my stomach if I have them the night before a long run.
 Bottomline, the time to experiment with different foods is during your training.
 The days leading up to the race and in particular the night before your race, ONLY CONSUME FOODS YOU KNOW ARE EASY ON YOUR STOMACH.

 At the 2014 Boston Marathon, I didn’t drink as much water the day before the race as I typically drink.
 I thought that having to go to the bathroom all night would disrupt my sleep.
 Unfortunately, I didn’t sleep well anyways (due to nerves).
 I suffered from dehydration and slowed the last 5+ miles in the 70 degree heat.
+I was on the verge of cramping in my quads as I finished the race.

 There is a huge mental component to running a marathon.
 Although running, in and of itself, is not a complicated mental activity, your brain can essentially go on cruise control while your quadriceps, hamstrings, glutes and heart need more and more energy each mile.
 Unfortunately, your mind is at it’s weakest just when you hit “the wall” and when you may need it the most to push through those last miles.
 This is where the mental component comes in.
 It helps to be mentally prepared for your race.
 To a large extent, once you start to hit the wall, getting through the last miles becomes a mind over matter experience.
 Sometimes you need more.